Diezani Alison-Madueke: Allegations of corruption and financial misconduct

+In October 2023, Alison-Madueke appeared in court in the UK to face trial for bribery charges, following her prior arrest in 2017.
+The EFCC also announced that they had secured an arrest warrant for Alison-Madueke on money laundering charges and were seeking her extradition.

+On January 10, 2025, the US and Nigeria confirmed that the sum of $52.88m was being repatriated to Nigeria following the US Department of Justice's 2023 announcement of the final resolution of a duo of civil asset forfeiture cases against Alison-Madueke and her associates.

 Personal life

-Since 1999, she has been married to Admiral Allison Madueke (retired), one-time Chief of Naval Staff who was at various times governor of Imo and Anambra States.
+In 1999, Diezani married Allison Madueke, one-time Chief of Naval Staff who was at various times governor of Imo and Anambra States.
 She is mother to six children; one biological son and five step children including Chimezie Madueke and Ogonna Madueke.
 In September 2011, Alison-Madueke was awarded an honorary Doctorate degree in Management Sciences by the Nigerian Defence Academy, Kaduna.
 She is the first woman to be so awarded.
 The event took place at the convocation ceremony for the 58th Regular Course Cadet.

 Alison-Madueke revealed that while in office, she had been undergoing treatments for breast cancer in the United Kingdom.

 In September 2008, there was an unsuccessful attempt to kidnap Alison-Madueke at her house in Abuja with her son Chimezie Madueke.

+In June 2024, it was widely reported that Diezani had separated from Madueke as far back as 2021.